open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/_index.md

 To find related projects like exporters, instrumentation libraries, tracer implementations, etc., visit the [Registry](/registry/?s=python).

-### Installing Cutting Edge Packages
+### Installing Cutting-edge Packages

-While the project is pre-1.0, there may be significant functionality that has not yet been released to PyPI.
+There is some functionality that has not yet been released to PyPI.
 In that situation, you may want to install the packages directly from the repo.
 This can be done by cloning the repository and doing an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs):

 ```console